rdclark/html5-using-app-frameworks/UsingAppFrameworks.markdown

 ## Practice

-1. Create a simple "hello world" app using an underscore template.
+> 1. Create a simple "hello world" app using an [underscore.js](http://documentcloud.github.io/underscore/#template) template.
-2. Merge some data into the template and add to the page.
+> 2. Merge some data into the template and add to the page.
-3. (Extra) Create an array and render all the elements.
+> 3. Create an array and render all the elements.
-4. (Extra) Render nested objects.
+> 4. Render nested objects.
+> 5. (Extra) Try with a logic-less library such as [dust.js](http://akdubya.github.io/dustjs/)

 # Routing and History